colinhacks/zshy/README.md

 }
 ```

-When you run `zshy`, it will automatically add the appropriate `"bin"` field to your `package.json`:
+The `"bin"` field is automatically written into your `package.json`:

 ```diff
 {